Project Lifesaver is a FREE program that can help!

 The device is free and the peace of mind is invaluable!
 All caregivers of our Project Lifesaver clients are grateful to have a “back up plan” in the event their loved one wanders.

 Project Lifesaver is an organization that partners with citizens, municipalities, and others to help ease the minds of caregivers by providing this device and assisting in maintaining the safety of their loved ones.
 According to Project Lifesaver, the average recovery time is 30 minutes, which is 95% less than standard operations.

 Search and Rescue Program

 Partnered with the Indian River County Sherriff’s Department, the Alzheimer & Parkinson Association can provide your loved one with a tracking device.
 To enroll your loved one with the Project Lifesaver Search and Rescue program, please contact us today at 772-563-0505.

 Protect and Locate Program

-Although the Center for Memory and Motion does not offer this program in their services, you can enlist the help of this device by contacting Project Lifesaver.
+Although the Alzheimer & Parkinson Association does not offer this program in their services, you can request this device by contacting Project Lifesaver.